 The full list of annual full moons are:

-- September – Full Corn Moon (also known as the Barley Moon)
+- 29 September 23 – Full Corn / Harvest Moon (also known as the Barley Moon)

 A Super Moon is when a full Moon occurs whilst it’s at the closest point to Earth during its orbit.
 It’s much larger and brighter than the Moon on any other night.
-The next Super Moon will happen on 1st August and 31st August 2023.
+The next Super Moon will happen on 1 August.
+Stargazers and astrophotographers are in for a treat though, and there will be another supermoon shortly after on 31 August 2023.

 What is a Harvest Moon?